vitessio/vt/README.md

 ## Key Analysis Workflow

-`vt keys` analyzes query logs and outputs detailed information about table and column usage in queries.
+`vt keys` analyzes query logs and outputs detailed information about tables, columns usage and joins in queries.
 This data can be summarized using `vt summarize`.
 Here's a typical workflow:

 1. **Run `vt keys` to analyze queries**: